BestGuide is reader supported and may earn affiliate commission. Learn More.

 Our Rating: ⭐⭐⭐⭐½ (4.6/5) – Best for Debt Consolidation.

 LendingClub is a pioneer in the fintech space, originally launching as a peer-to-peer lending platform before evolving into a full-fledged digital bank.
-Today, they offer a streamlined online experience combined with the security of a regulated banking institution.
+Today, LendingClub Bank offers personal loans, a high yield savings account, certificates of deposit, and healthcare financing through Patient Solutions.
+If you have been reading lending club reviews and want a complete picture before deciding, you are in the right place.

-In this LendingClub Review, we analyze their personal loan offerings, fees, and the exact credit score you need to get approved, helping you decide if they are the right fit for your financial goals.
+In this LendingClub Review, we cover personal loan eligibility and fees, the LevelUp Savings high yield account, CD offerings, debt consolidation, and Patient Solutions, helping you decide if LendingClub is the right financial partner for your goals.

 How LendingClub Works